 The following items are not welcome and will cause me to consider booting you:

 - Advertisements of any kind, including those for fee-based trading sites

 - Abusive or obnoxious language/behavior, particularly to your gentle and good-natured host

 - A consistent attitude or disposition which stinks the place up

 Your presence here is a gift to me.
-The time I put into this blog is my gift to you.
-But if you do not want to accept the gift, I would prefer you not come here.
-Otherwise, I appreciate your making Slope a part of your reading.
+I appreciate your making Slope a part of your day.
+Welcome!